Entanglement distillation from Gaussian input states by coherent photon addition: Introduction

-We know that entanglement distillation allows one to produce stronger entanglement between distant sites, which is essential for long-distance quantum communications \cite{ben96}.
-In the discrete-variable systems, entanglement distillation has been well studied and demonstrated by several experiments recently \cite{pan}.
-While in the QCV systems, several proposals have been put forward to realize QVC distillation \cite{duan00,ei04}.
-It has been shown that the photon-subtracted and photon-added operations on two-mode squeezed states can be applied to enhance the entanglement of QCV states \cite{pro,our07,lhr07,ping08}.
-Recently, A. Ourjoumtsev \textit{et al. } have completed an experiment which increased entanglement between Gaussian states by coherent photon subtraction (CPS) \cite{our07}.
-They coherently subtracted single photons from Gaussian quadrature-entangled light pulses, produced delocalized states with negative Wigner functions and complex structures more entangled than the initial states in terms of negativity, which is the quantity of entanglement \cite{vidal02}.
-This experiment opens up a way to coherently subtract one photon from two modes of light.
-Naturely, we may ask how about coherent photon addition (CPA)?
-Can this non-Gaussian operation enhance the entanglement?
-And how to experimentally realize CPA?
-In this paper, we make a theoretical analysis about CPA process and CPA states, find that it is similar to CPS state \cite {our07} whose entanglement, quantified by the negativity \cite{vidal}, is significantly increased compared with the initial state generated by OPA.
-We also give an experimental setup on how to realize the CPA process under current technique conditions.
-Last, we give a brief discussion and conclusion.
+As we know, entanglement distillation allows one to produce stronger entanglement between distant sites, which is essential for long-distance quantum communications \cite{ben96}.
+In the discrete variables systems, entanglement distillation has been well studied and demonstrated by several experiments recently \cite{pan}.
+While in the QCV systems, several proposals have been put forward to realize QCV distillation \cite{duan00,ei04}.
+Recently, the non-Gaussian operations of photon subtraction, photon addition, first subtraction then addition (or first addition then subtraction) and coherent photon subtracted (CPS) have been studied both theoretically and experimentally \cite{pro,our07,lhr07,ping08}.
+All these non-Gaussian operations can be used to generate an entanglement enhanced QCV states as entanglement distillation when applying it on the two-mode squeezed states.
+Different operation has its special property, and all these non-Gaussian operations are useful to QIP in the QCV systems.
+Except the methods mentioned above, are there some other practicable non-Gaussian operations which can also be used to increase the entanglement?
+In this paper, we first describe an experimental scheme on how to realize a new non-Gaussian operation named coherent photon addition (CPA).
+We then give a simple theoretical analysis about this process, and prove that this operation can also increase entanglement of the initial two-mode Gaussian states.
+At the end of this paper, we give a brief discussion and conclusion.